AJenbo/DiabloGrooboAnalysis/readme.md

 Both game seed dates are after the year 2038 and cannot be reached without modifications.

-Although dlvl 9 is the first level where Naj’s Puzzler can drop, there were no games with this level layout where the item would drop without some form of game manipulation.
+Although dlvl 9 is the first level where Naj's Puzzler can drop, there were no games with this level layout where the item would drop without some form of game manipulation.

 The team was able to find several candidates for dlvl 3 and 4 with a similar general layout but could not find an exact match for the pattern of tiles seen in the run.
 It is notable that dlvl 3, 4, and 9 are the only generated levels where Groobo is seen picking up any equipment.
 This observation suggests a potential correlation between item manipulation and level generation.